waldmjn/Predictive-Maintenance/README.md

 ## Goal of this Project
 The Goal of this project is to create a ML model.
 This model is then used to classify whether machines can be used in that way or if it would lead to damage.
-Companies can take advantage of this and reduce the wear they have on their machines.
+Companies can take advantage of this to optimize the settings and reduce the wear and while increasing the longevity of their machines.

 ## How it works